Location: Kensington in the Berkeley Hills, Solano County, CA

 Nice afternoon to walk a portion of the Codornices Creek Walk from the book, Berkeley Walks.
 Warm day but the fog could be seen making an appearance over the San Francisco Bay.

 Since I wanted to shorten the walk a bit, I proceeded down the steep El Mirador Path stairs.
-Lots of whimsical artifacts like gnomes and even a painting dot this path!
+Lots of whimsical artifacts like gnomes and a painting dot this path!

 I then followed Euclid back to the Berkeley Rose Garden and Codornices Creek Park across the street.
 At the park, you can find the closed off entrance to a tunnel.
 A curious urban explorer would probably circumvent this fence!
 Go through the tunnel which takes you to the an area by the Rose Garden tennis courts.
 Follow the little path behind the bathroom to bypass another fence.